Prayers for Israel, Gaza/Palestine, Ukraine and South Sudan including videos and other resources Click here for more details

 The rebirth of Whalley Abbey - video by Archdeacon Mark

-You can also watch a midweek message for parishes from Archdeacon Mark on 'The Rebirth of Whalley Abbey' via the embedded video below ...
+A video from Archdeacon Mark on 'The Rebirth of Whalley Abbey' ....

 Explore the Abbey and join in with prayer